MyBunzor/DrinkCounter/DESIGN.md

 <img src="https://github.com/MyBunzor/DrinkCounter/blob/master/docs/DrinksDrunk%20drink%20class.png" width="15%" height="15%"/>

 The number of drinks already had will be displayed next to the drink.
-The set- and get function will be connected with the SQLite table.
+The set- and get function will be connected to the SQLite table.
 The get function will be used in the third activity, to show data for a certain period; the set function will be used when a user adds a drink (or substracts one, if a mistake is made).